This burgeoning community helps people build stunning data visualizations

 Observable’s founders have embraced the idea of the site itself becoming a destination for curious consumers.
 It maintains a list of staff picks and trending projects, and has an “explore” page where visitors can dive into popular topics.

-“That’s one of the beautiful things about data visualization… that it speaks to non-technical people,” Bostock says.
+“That’s one of the beautiful things about data visualization . . . that it speaks to nontechnical people,” Bostock says.
 “You don’t have to necessarily understand how the sausage was made in order to appreciate it.”

 Still, Observable does want to make its actual tools more accessible over time.
 While the coding element isn’t likely to go away, the startup does plan to add higher levels of abstraction that would let people get started without knowing as much code.
 All of this could help turn some of those curious visitors into creators themselves.